plausible/docs/docs/embed-dashboard.md

 ## 3. Paste the embed code into your website

 Copy the embed code that's been generated and paste it wherever you want your Plausible stats dashboard to be embedded.
-If you've password protected your shared link, people will need to type the password before being able to view the embedded dashboard.